What’s the deal with CrowdStreet, one of the oldest real estate crowdfunding platforms?

 October 2023: Settlement Talks Begin

-: Initiation of settlement negotiations.
+Action: Initiation of settlement negotiations.

 Details: CrowdStreet entered into settlement talks with the plaintiffs in the class-action lawsuit, aiming to resolve the allegations without a prolonged court battle.